 # Spot the problem early and get to the bottom of it:

 For a manager, the single most important indicator of burnout is changed employee behaviour.
-Typical signs of burnout include more absenteeism, excuses, constant resistance, turning up late to work, poor productivity, a drastic decline in quality of output, or a listless, apathetic attitude to work, or more temper flares.
+Typical signs of burnout include more complains, excuses, constant resistance, turning up late or missing deadlines, poor productivity, a drastic decline in quality of output, or a listless, apathetic attitude to work, or more temper flares.

 If you spot such symptoms, talk to your employee first to see what’s going on.
 Sometimes, you may find that the issue is not to do with work at all.
 It may be entirely a personal problem that is spilling into work.
 However, it may be work issues as well.
 If it is the latter, then there is a clear case for the manager to take some action.

 Unfortunately, there is no quick fix for helping employees tackle burnout.
-It may not help to just sending them on a leave of absence.
-A real change needs to be made to the nature of their work, the work environment, and their emotional state.
+It may not help to just give them some time off.
+Work from home is not easy and you will have to help the employee pull through the new work environment, and their emotional state.
 As the boss, a manager has to reshape their work-life and can often change things for the better by supporting the employee with planning, scheduling, sometimes better understanding or at times merely having a chat to motivate them.